-If you don't have the Pharmacy Directory, you can get a copy from Member Services.
+If you don't have the Pharmacy Directory, you can get a copy from Member Services (phone numbers are printed on the back cover of this document).
+At any time, you can call Member Services to get up-to-date information about changes in the pharmacy network.
 You can also find this information on our website at www.libertymedicareadvantage.com.